Affiliate links on Android Authority may earn us a commission. Learn more.

 Apple TV Plus, which launched November 1, allows up to six people to simultaneously stream from one family plan.
 Disney Plus is going for four simultaneous streams at the base price (and there’s a bunch of ways to get it for free now).
-Older hands ESPN Plus allows three concurrent streams.
+Newer hands ESPN Plus allows three concurrent streams.

 The less competition, the stingier streaming companies are — in Germany, Sky Ticket is the online cable-TV streaming option, with no real competition for its complete coverage of top-level sport, HBO, and so on, and it offers just one simultaneous stream.